 Ladies, festive season is upon us!
-Just when you thought that all those summer weddings were over, you can’t quite put your stylish clothes aside because here come Navratri, Diwali and more!
+Just when you thought that all those summer weddings were over, you can’t quite put your stylish clothes aside because here come Navratri, Diwali, and back-to-back holiday parties through December.

-Since many of you are always asking me where I get my ethnic looks from, I thought I’d share some of my favorite South Asian designers so you can shop them too!
+Since many of you are always asking me where I get my desi looks from, I thought I’d share some of my favorite South Asian designers so you can shop them too!

 [Read Related: Designer’s Den: Ridhi Mehra Chats About Her Exclusive Label and Contemporary Fashion]